Designing networks

 inspector.plot_networks(location_color="label")

 nest() allows us to nest as many locations in as many levels as we want.
-However, nest() has one disadvantage: Because the agents are first grouped into the level-2 location and then into the level-1 location, specific compositions defined at level 1 are not considered when grouping the agents into the level-2 locations.
+However, nest() has one disadvantage: Because the actors are first grouped into the level-2 location and then into the level-1 location, specific compositions defined at level 1 are not considered when grouping the actors into the level-2 locations.

 The following example demonstrates that: